 g.
 If applicable, what is the current shoreline master program designation of the site? h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify. i.
 Approximately how many people would reside or work in the completed project? j.
 Approximately how many people would the completed project displace? k.
-Proposed measures to avoid or reduce displacement impacts, if any: I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: m.
+Proposed measures to avoid or reduce displacement impacts, if any: 1.
+Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: m.
 Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: 9. Но using a.
 Approximately how many units would be provided, if any?
 Indicate whether high, middle, or low-income housing. b.
 Approximately how many units, if any, would be eliminated?
 Indicate whether high, middle, or low-income housing.

+c.
+Proposed measures to reduce or control housing impacts, if any:

+NIFF

+10. Aesthetics

-C. Proposed measures to reduce or control nousing impacts, if any: 10.
-Ae sthetics a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? b.
+a.
+What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?

+NA

+b.
 What views in the immediate vicinity would be altered or obstructed?

+N/A

-C. Proposed measures to reduce or control aesthetic impacts, if any: 11.
-Lig ht and Glare a.
+c.
+Proposed measures to reduce or control aesthetic impacts, if any:

+NA

+11. Light and Glare

+a.
 What type of light or glare will the proposal produce?
-What time of day would it mainly occur? b.
+What time of day would it mainly occur?

+NA

+b.
 Could light or glare from the finished project be a safety hazard or interfere with views?

+N/A

-C. What existing off-site sources of light or glare may affect your proposal? d.
+c.
+What existing off-site sources of light or glare may affect your proposal?

+NA

+d.
 Proposed measures to reduce or control light and glare impacts, if any:

+N/A